 - Greater efficiency in sharing patient’s medical information and coordinating care.

-- Fewer forms to fill out and inconsistencies in the work process translate to save time and money for the practice.
+- Fewer forms to fill out and fewer inconsistencies in the work process translate to time saved and money saved for the practice.

 - Raise openness and patient involvement.